ruricolist/spinneret/README.txt

      ≡ (:p :data-duck (dolomphious) :data-fish 'fizzgigious
            :data-spoon "runcible")

+  For flexibility, even at the cost of efficiency, the argument :ATTRS introduces a form to evaluate at run time for a plist of extra attributes and values.

 - Forms after the attributes are treated as arguments.
 Each non-nil (primary) value returned by an argument to a tag is written out using PRINC.